.:Computers and Gadgets:.

 Watch

 Tissot T-Touch.
-Time, Date, Altimeter, Barometer, Thermometer, Compass, Stopwatch, Alarm - and I really bought it just because it looks good (honest!)
+It has time, date, altimeter, barometer, thermometer, compass, stopwatch, alarm, touch sensitive screen - and I really bought it just because it looks good (honest!)

 techboy | copyright | privacy